yueguoguo/yueguoguo.github.io/_posts/2021-10-31-data-science-journey.md

 ## Close

-I find it hard to put all my learning during the last 5 years and my expectations for the future into a blog post.
-Working in such a great company is definitely one of the most memorable periods of my life time (let me speak on behalf of the old me :)).
-This post is closed here with an analogy of my career thus far - it is like the **"exploitation and exploration"** process that is often seen in a reinforcement learning system.
+I find it hard to put all my thoughts about the past and the future into a blog post.
+Working in so great a company as Microsoft is definitely one of the most memorable periods of my life time (let me speak on behalf of the old me :)).
+This post will end here with an analogy of my career thus far - it is like a **"exploitation and exploration"** process that is often seen in an agent-based intelligent system:
-* Acquisition of new knowledge continues the journey.
+* acquisition of new knowledge continues the journey,
-* Decision optimization is made with the old knowledge.
+* decision optimization is made with the old knowledge,
-* Exploration and exploitation is balanced for maximizing the overall gain.
+* and, exploration and exploitation is balanced for maximizing the overall gain.

 Last but not the least, I would like to thank all the amazing people that I have met or worked with during the 5 years at Microsoft.
 I truly appreciate all the